quarkusio/quarkus-web-lab/decks/talk.md

 --

-### Where can I find extentions?
+### Where can I find extensions?

-Various dev tools (CLI, Maven/Gradle plugins, [code.quarkus.io](http://code.quarkus.io)) can be used to search the Quarkus ecosystem for extensions.
+https://quarkus.io/extensions/ can be used to search the Quarkus ecosystem for extensions.

 --

 ### Can I contribute a new extension?

 Yes, meet the Quarkiverse Hub!

 A GitHub organization that provides repository hosting (including build, CI and release publishing setup) for Quarkus extensions contributed by the community.

 ---